10 Reasons For Menopause Weight Gain

 2. I want to lose weight.

-3. I have awful anxiety.
+3. I want less anxiety.

 Hormonal Changes and Their Impact on Menopause Weight Gain

-These hormones play a role in regulating metabolism and body weight.
-As hormone levels decrease, the body’s metabolism slows down, and women may experience an increase in body fat, particularly around the waistline.
+As these hormone levels decrease, the body’s metabolism slows down, and the increase in body fat can start.

+Estrogens, specifically estradiol, are linked to weight gain.
+The lower estradiol gets, the higher the potential for weight gain.
 Estradiol exerts its regulatory effect on the body by influencing food intake and energy output (1).

 Menopause Weight Gain and Thyroid hormones

 Many women see their thyroid function change in perimenopause and through the transition to menopause.
 This can be due to thyroid hormones relationship to estrogen.
-Too much estrogen affects thyroid hormone by making it inert.
-This is where thyroid function can lower.

 • anxiety